 Researchers: David Spiegel (Yale); Chris Lowe, William Bains, Rhian Grainger, Graziella El Khoury (SENS Research Foundation/ Cambridge) Our arteries slowly stiffen with age, in substantial part because of chemical crosslinking of their structural proteins by sugar and other fuels that circulate in the blood.
-This stiffening makes arteries progressively less effective at cushioning organs like the kidneys and the brain from the relentless pounding of the pulse and also leads to an insidious rise in systolic blood pressure with age.
-Put together, these effects contribute to the age-related erosion of the kidneys' ability to filter toxins out of the blood and drive the rising risk of disabling stroke and dementia.
+This stiffening makes arteries progressively less effective at cushioning organs like the kidneys and the brain from the relentless pounding of the pulse, and also leads to an insidious rise in systolic blood pressure with age.
+Put together, these effects contribute to the age-related erosion of the kidneys' ability to filter toxins out of the blood, and drive the rising risk of disabling stroke and dementia.
 Late in 2012, we announced the establishment of our new SENS Research Foundation Laboratory in partnership with the University of Cambridge Institute of Biotechnology.
 In collaboration with Dr. Spiegel's lab, the SRF Cambridge center will initiate work on new agents to cleave apart crosslinked proteins, restoring youthful elasticity and buffering capacity to arteries.
 The specific molecular target will be glucosepane, the main crosslink that accumulates in aging human arteries and other tissues.
 Dr. Spiegel has already developed a way to synthesize glucosepane in the lab; this artificially-produced glucosepane can now be used to develop reagents that can rapidly and specifically detect proteins that have been crosslinked by it.
-The Cambridge group has been working on methods of extracting crosslinked proteins intact from the tissues of dogs and marmoset monkeys and to measure glucosepane cleavage in the test tube and in animal and human tissues.
+The Cambridge group has been working on methods of extracting crosslinked proteins intact from the tissues of dogs and marmoset monkeys, and to measure glucosepane cleavage in the test tube and in animal and human tissues.
 It is clear from this research that none of the commerciallyavailable monoclonal antibodies against related crosslink molecules are able to cleave glucosepane to any significant degree, and many are useless.
 All of these findings further emphasize the importance of this project in developing novel crosslink-breaking therapies.

 Making Glucosepane.
-The Spiegel group's approach to making glucosepane.
-Two low-cost, common laboratory chemicals are combined in several steps to give the precursor to glucosepane, which can easily be used to make glucosepane itself or peptides.
+Spiegel group approach to making glucosepane.
+Two low cost, comon laboratory chemicals (1 and 2) are combined in 4 steps to give the precursor of glucosepane (6), which can easily be used to make glucosepane itself (7) or used to make peptides.